 - The interpretation of variants in this report is performed to the best knowledge of the scientific & medical information available at the time of reporting.
-The classification of variants is based on ACMG (American College of Medical Guidelines) guidelines.
-The re-analysis of sample data in light of new evidence is not routinely performed but can be done upon request. - As of the inherent technological limitations of the sequencing assay, some of the coding regions can't be properly sequenced, so, variations in these regions may not be identified & interpreted.
-It is possible that variants not identified by the assay may be associated with the provided phenotypes of the patient. - It is possible due to insufficient phenotypic information, a gene - variant may be present in data but not selected for analysis and interpretation. - The mutations have not been confirmed by Sanger sequencing. - The incidental or secondary findings (if any) that meet the ACMG guidelines can be given upon request. - The report shall be generated within a specified TAT (Turn Around Time), however, it may vary, depending upon the complexity of test(s) requested.
-Genes2Me under no circumstances will be liable for any delay beyond aforementioned TAT. - Genes2Me clarify that the generated report(s) of the test(s) doesn't provide any kind of diagnosis or opinion or recommendation for any disease and its cure in any manner.
-It is therefore recommended that the patient and/or the guardian(s) of the patient must take the consultation of the clinician or a certified physician or doctor for further course of action. - If the provided material quality and/or quantity not up to the desired level, further procedures will be completed only after getting confirmation from referring clinician/physician only, so, in that case, test(s) result(s) may be misleading or even wrong, therefore, Genes2Me hereby disclaims all liability arising in this connection with the test(s) and report(s). - This is a laboratory developed test and the development and the performance characteristics of this test are determined by Genes2Me only.
+The classification of variants is based on ACMG (American College of Medical Guidelines) guidelines. - As of the inherent technological limitations of the sequencing assay, some of the coding regions can't be properly sequenced, so, variations in these regions may not be identified & interpreted.
+It is possible that variants not identified by the assay may be associated with the provided phenotypes of the patient. - It is possible due to insufficient phenotypic information, a gene - variant may be present in data but not selected for analysis and interpretation. - The mutations have not been confirmed by Sanger sequencing. - Genes2Me clarify that the generated report(s) doesn't provide any kind of diagnosis or opinion or recommendation for any disease and its cure in any manner.
+It is therefore recommended that the patient and/or the guardian(s) of the patient must take the consultation of the clinician or a certified physician or doctor for further course of action. - If the provided material quality and/or quantity not up to the desired level so, in that case, test(s) result(s) may be misleading or even wrong.
+Therefore, Genes2Me hereby disclaims all liability arising in this connection with the test(s) and report(s). - The analysis pipeline is developed in-house and the performance characteristics of this analysis are determined by Genes2Me only. - This test result should be used as a reference by the healthcare provider for diagnosis and development of treatment plan.